-Over 50 million Americans live with allergies and 24 million are affected by asthma.
+Over 50 million Americans suffer from allergies and 24 million are affected by asthma.
 So this month, our Experts are ready to help you stop the sneezes for FREE.
 Call Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 866-397-3787 or schedule your appointment online

 .
 Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you feel like your allergies are pretty moderate, people are often surprised by the nearly sudden change in how they feel after switching to a high-efficiency air filtration system.
+Even if you feel like your allergies are pretty moderate, people are often surprised by the nearly sudden change in how they feel after moving to a more efficient air filtration system.

-If you don’t feel like such a high-efficiency air filtration system is the right choice for your home, there are many options to choose from when it comes to bettering your family’s air quality.
+If you aren’t sure if such a high-efficiency air filtration system is the right fit for your home, there are several options to choose from when it comes to improving your family’s air quality.
 Below are a few air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These systems help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their ventilation systems.
-Buying a UV light system helps to get rid of these allergens and keep your indoor air healthy.
+These systems help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a review, one in five people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
+Installing a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+Dry air can irritate your nasal passages and take your typical allergies to a full-blown sinus infection in less than a week.
+On the flip side, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

 Help increase the quality of your family’s air with Service Experts Heating & Air Conditioning.
 Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.